-In Belgium, the most efficient matriarchy is cleverly disguised as a patriarchy.
-Here’s a guide to who’s boss in the Belgian family structure.
+In Belgium, the most efficient matriarchy is cleverly disguised as patriarchy.
+Here’s a guide to who’s boss in the family structure in Belgium.

 Belgian men like to think they rule the home.
 It is run according to their rules, with their money, in their time.
 Their wishes are paramount.